Andalucia: hiking routes that you will love

 Where to stay

 If you want to discover these trails and be one with nature, do not hesitate to stay at Fuerte Hoteles.
 The chain has facilities which are very close to these hiking routes we propose.
-Hotels and apartments with excellent service, quality leaders according to TripAdvisor and supported by over 60 years’ experience, they are the best choice to relax and enjoy these historical and cultural routes.
+Hotels and apartments with excellent service, quality leaders according to TripAdvisor and supported by over 60 years’ experience, they are the best choice for experiencing these routes.
 Marbella, Conil, Grazalema, El Rompido or Torrox are some of the spots where you can find these great establishments.

 Hey, The place RÍO VERDE, SIERRA DE LAS NIEVES (MÁLAGA) is amazing.
 I would love to go there.
 The scene of flowing clear water between two hills is just awesome.